insight-creative/chiropracticfamilygb.com/content/about/index.md

   featured_image:
 hero:
   enabled: true
-  heading: About
+  heading: our mission to your wellness
-  body: Chiropractic Family is a new state of the art chiropractic clinic in the Green Bay area.
-Dr. Emily recently graduated from Palmer College of Chiropractic.
-At Chiropractic Family it is our mission to achieve optimal health by empowering families to take control of their health.
-Emily has a passion for families and helping brand new babies to those in their golden years.
+  body: At Chiropractic Family, <strong>our mission is to provide compassionate and personalized chiropractic care to help you achieve optimal health and wellness.</strong> We are dedicated to educating and empowering our patients, encouraging them to take an active role in their own health. <strong>Trust, respect, and outstanding service</strong> are the pillars of our care.
   button:
     enabled: true
     open_in_new_tab: true